Ultimate Yakima Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-To find out if you should invest your money in a particular rental unit or community, look at the cash-on-cash return.
-Divide the Net Operating Income (NOI) by the amount of cash put in.
+To find out whether you should put your cash in a particular investment asset or area, compute the cash-on-cash return.
+Divide the Net Operating Income (NOI) by the total amount of cash put in.
 The percentage you get is your cash-on-cash return.
-The higher it is, the faster your investment funds will be returned and you’ll begin realizing profits.
-Funded investments will have a higher cash-on-cash return because you will be utilizing less of your capital.
+High cash-on-cash return demonstrates that you will recoup your investment quicker and the purchase will be more profitable.
+If you take a loan for a fraction of the investment amount and put in less of your funds, you will get a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates